1821 U.S. Citizenship Certificate

 APPRAISER: Now, is your mom still living?

-GUEST: She is, and she's going to be shocked!
+GUEST: Yes, she is, and she's going to be mighty shocked.

 APPRAISER: Make sure you tell her that $75 many years ago was well spent.